Davis scores 46 against former team as Lakers beat Pelicans

-It was Davis’ second straight 40-point game against the team he played seven seasons for after he was the top overall pick in 2012.
-He also had 13 rebounds for his 16th double-double of the season.
+It was Davis’ fifth 40-point game this season and second straight against the team he played seven seasons for after he was the top overall pick in 2012.

-Davis had 19 points during the third quarter.
-J.J.
-Redick’s 3-pointer drew the Pelicans within 74-67 less than 2 minutes into the second half before Los Angeles went on a 26-9 run to take its largest lead of the game.
-Davis had 17 points during the spurt, including three 3-pointers.
+”I felt like we force-fed him much less in this game.
+I thought he got most of it in flow.
+Diverse attack, free throws, the 3-point line, transition, rolls to the basket, post,” Lakers coach Frank Vogel said. ”He just scored in every way that you can, so it was definitely a different feel than last game.”

+Davis said this felt more like a normal game compared to this season’s first meeting, when he scored 41 points in a Nov.
+27 win at New Orleans.

+””I don’t think he had one play where it looked stressed,” James said of Davis. ”He was efficient from the outset, hitting his jumpers in the low post.
+Made all, what, 13 of his free throws.
+Just another great performance.”

-The Lakers were up 105-83 at the end of the third quarter but the Pelicans rallied in the fourth quarter to get within eight with 5 minutes left.
-New Orleans though was unable to get closer.
+The Lakers led by as many as 24 during the third quarter as Davis scored 19 in the period.
+They were up 105-83 at the end of the third quarter but the Pelicans rallied in the fourth quarter to get within 116-109 with 2:25 remaining on Brandon Ingram’s dunk.
+A 3-pointer by Green and Davis’ jumper following a turnover ended any hopes of New Orleans drawing closer.

+”We’re familiar with him.
+He’s a tough matchup,” Pelicans coach Alvin Gentry said of Davis. ”I thought we did a good job of taking it to the basket.
+We scored 68 points in the paint and had only seven free throws.”

 Former Lakers Lonzo Ball and Brandon Ingram led New Orleans in their return to Staples Center.
 Ball scored a team-high 23 points and Ingram added 22 as the Pelicans had their four-game winning streak snapped.